RottingApple/hands-on/session-5/README.md

 ````

 2. Write a recursive query which returns a number and the number in Fibonacci
-   sequence at that position for the first
+   sequence at that position for the first 20 Fibonacci numbers

-   E.g.,

 ````
    ------------